nlebeck/CouchPotato/README.md

 Amazon Video works great with this program.
 When watching a video, just press A to pause/unpause and use the D-Pad left and right buttons to track forwards and backwards.
 When browsing movies and TV shows, use the left thumbstick and A button to control the mouse.
+Use the triggers to scroll up and down.
 To search for a movie or TV show, just click the cursor inside the search box and switch to keyboard mode (with the Y button) to type in your search terms.